George, Clippers rain 3s on Pelicans in 126-103 blowout

 With the Clippers well on their way to a blowout win, it was an opportunity for the Pelicans to get Williamson out of the game.
 They’re monitoring his playing time because he missed nearly two weeks of practice after leaving the team for a family medical matter on July 16.
 He played only 15 minutes in a loss to the Utah Jazz on Thursday night when the NBA resumed after the coronavirus shutdown.

-Williamson returned for the start of the second half.
+Williamson returned for the start of the second half and finished with seven points.

 New Orleans’ playoff chances continued to shrink.
 They came into the day tied for 11th in the Western Conference.
 They have lost both of their games since the restart.